December 8, 2022

 Audiences can be used to show your ads.
-If you have linked GA4 property with a Google Ads account (and you have also enabled Google Signals), audiences will be available in the Audience Manager of Google Ads.
+If you have linked the GA4 property with a Google Ads account (and enabled Google Signals), audiences will be available in the Audience Manager of Google Ads.
 You can use them as targeting options for your paid advertising campaigns.

 The other place where audiences can be useful is comparisons.
 At the top of every standard report in Google Analytics 4, you will see an option to Add comparison.
 This feature allows you to compare groups of users based on certain conditions.
 One of those conditions is the audience name.

-For example, you can create two comparisons where each one of them is using separate audiences.
+For example, you can create two comparisons where each one of them uses separate audiences.
 Then you can see how metrics differ with each audience and perform over time.

 How to create an Audience in Google Analytics 4?

-There are two ways how you can create audiences in Google Analytics 4, via segments (in Exploration reports) or by going to Configure > Audiences.
+There are two ways to create audiences in Google Analytics 4, via segments (in Exploration reports) or by going to Configure > Audiences.
 I will explain both options.

 Create an audience from segments

-In the first column (Variables), you will see a section called Segments.
+In the first column (Variables), you will see Segments section.

 Click the plus icon to start creating a new segment (or if you already have some segments here that you want to use as an audience, then click 3 dots next to that audience and then choose Edit).